4lhc/MiBand-HRX/README.md

 # MiBand-HRX
 Library to work with Xiaomi MiBand HRX Edition Accelerometer Data(Support python2/python3).
-Intended for extraction of accelerometer data only.
+Intended for extraction of accelerometer data only, for experimentaion with ROS and gesture recognition.
 Forked from [creotiv/MiBand2](https://github.com/creotiv/MiBand2)

 # BLE